On Australia Day in 2018, the Governor-General of Australia appointed Ronald W Woss, a Member of the Order of Australia.

-This appointment was made for significant service to youth, particularly in support for research into suicide prevention, and to the community through a range of charitable organisations.
+The appointment was made for significant service to youth, particularly for supporting research into suicide prevention and to the community, through a range of charitable organisations.

-The Woss Group provides an Annual Donation to further the education of Nurses on the Gratwick Palliative Care Ward at Hollywood Private Hospital, in memory of the late Mr Rudolf Woss.
+For more than 6 years, The Woss Group has provided an annual donation to further the education of nurses on the Gratwick Palliative Care Ward at Hollywood Private Hospital, in memory of the late Mr Rudolf Woss.